 Filling the gaps on the sides

 Scribing is a carpentry technique that transfers the shape of the wall onto the workpiece.
 I learned to scribe using a trick I saw on YouTube.
-It wasn’t perfect, but after caulking, the seam mostly disappeared.
+It wasn’t perfect, but after caulking, the seams mostly disappeared.

-Then I cut along the pencil line with a jig saw and used my orbital sander to smooth out the edge.
+Then I cut along the pencil mark line with a jig saw and used my orbital sander to smooth out the edge.

 Tip: Tilt the sander slightly to remove more wood from the inside that is not visible.
 This creates a tighter fit.
 If you have a table saw, you can also rip along the edge at 45 degrees.